 However, as with all technical equipment, finding the best for podcasting can be a minefield that is filled with too much jargon and confusing specifications, leaving you wondering just what it is you need to be looking for.

 So, to take the hassle out of finding the best pair of headphones for your needs, we’ve compiled a list of our favorites below, along with a handy buying guide that’s filled with hints and tips on what to think about before settling on your final purchase.

-Join us on our journey through the best headphones for podcasting and you’ll soon have an amazing pair of headphones that will deliver the premium sound quality you need for recording your very own show!
+Join us on our journey and you’ll soon have an amazing pair of headphones that will deliver the premium sound quality you need for recording your very own show!

 Top 5 Best Headphones For Podcasting